goodlyrottenapple/calculus-toolbox/_posts/2015-04-06-introduction.md

 The second category of the calculus toolbox functionality is the Scala UI, which provides a graphical way of manipulating sequents and proof trees of the generated calculus.
 The UI provides the following functionality:

 +  Graphical representation of proof trees in the UI
-+  LaTeX typesetting of the terms of the calculus, with user specified sugar syntax
++  LaTeX typesetting of the terms of the calculus, with user specified syntactic sugar
 +  Automatic proof search
 +  Interactive proof tree creation and modification, including merging proof trees, deleting portions of pt's, applying rules to the leaves of a pt (if applicable) and other
 +  Automatic typesetting of proof trees in LaTeX